 d.
 Lookups are performed in constant time (

-O(1)), and the same goes for retrieving the first result in any search (each additional result will of course require an extra, but small, constant time).
+O(1)), and the same goes for retrieving the first result in any search.

 Messages and message handlers

-SocialNetwork automaton it's time for him to start writing some actual code.
-He's already written a couple of read-only methods:
+Now that we've completed the design of our data structures, it's time to start writing some actual code.
+We've already written a couple of read-only methods:

 but code that mutates the state of an automaton is quite different.
 The only way to mutate the state of a relational automaton is by sending it a message.
 A message is just a value, that is, a piece of data.
 For every type of message an automaton can accept there's a corresponding message handler that is invoked when such a message is received.
 The message handler is where the actual updating of the state of the automaton instance takes place.

 Let's start by defining the message and message handler pairs that add a new user to the dataset: